Link building is one of the most beneficial and at the same time challenging parts of SEO.

 I recently delivered a link building campaign for a client that had a good number of unlinked mentions.
 I was able to get 18 backlinks from 94 prospects.
 The average domain rating of those links was ~64, and most of them ended up pointing to valuable program pages on the client's site.

 Link building is a continuous process that requires a well-reasoned approach.
 As you know, some links may do more harm than good.
 At least, Google won't take them into account.
 But in some cases, you'll have to deal with a penalty.
-So, grow your backlink profile step-by-step, thinking over each link opportunity.
+So, grow your backlink profile step-by-step, thinking over each link opportunity and running backlink quality analysis.
 Stable growth is valued more than an upsurge and slackness.

 The takeaway: Strive to grow your backlink profile stably.
 Avoid doubtful tactics.